Natural patterns and human responses in Daniel Minter’s Universe of Freedom Making

 Abdias do Nascimento, Xango and Ogun (grantors of technology), arcylic, no date (before 1977).

-Minter’s work is a unified expression of his core background and beliefs.
+Daniel Minter’s work will always be a unified expression of his core life background and beliefs.
 This is a “universe of freedom-making” that, as Minter says, “lives within us, within our DNA.
 Even in challenging situations, we can still cultivate our freedom.
 Even if our bodies are chained, we have the capacity to cultivate freedom within ourselves, and we seize an opportunity to do that every time we're able to connect with our source material, which is the earth.”

 The “universe of freedom-making” specifically refers to the title of Minter’s current exhibition.
 Presented by the National Museum of African American History & Culture in DC, a Universe of Freedom Making is one part of the two-part international exhibition In Slavery’s Wake: Making Black Freedom in the World which opened at NAAAHC in December 2024 and travels to the Museu Histórico Nacional, Rio de Janeiro, Brazil for exhibition between November 2025 and March 2026.